SDK & CLI#

 Python SDK#

-The example below shows how to access topic data for an ingested ROS bag file:
+The following example accesses topic data for an ingested ROS bag file:

 from roboto import Dataset